toulbar2/toulbar2/docs/source/userdoc.rst

 -dec    preprocessing only: pairwise decomposition [Favier2011a]_ of cost
         functions with arity :math:`>=3` into smaller arity cost functions (default option)

+-card   preprocessing only: when reading opb or lp format, decomposes cardinality equality constraints into a network of binary and ternary constraints (option deactivated by default)

 -n=[integer]
         preprocessing only: projects n-ary cost functions